pingcap/docs/faq/high-reliability-faq.md

 ---
-title: High Reliability FAQ
+title: High Reliability FAQs
-summary: Introduce the FAQs relating to high reliability.
+summary: Learn about the FAQs related to high reliability of TiDB.
 ---

-# High Reliability FAQ
+# High Reliability FAQs

-This document introduces the FAQs relating to high reliability.
+This document summarizes the FAQs related to high reliability of TiDB.

 ## Does TiDB support modifying the MySQL version string of the server to a specific one that is required by the security vulnerability scanning tool?